imtuhinkhan/node-express-boilarplate/README.md

 Boiler plate for easy installation of node and express

 **Requirements:**
-  - nodejs sholud be installed in your local machine
+  - nodejs must be installed in your local machine

 **How to run:**
   - clone the project to your local mechine